JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

 # Google Cloud - Cheatsheet

-This document take into consideration that you already have a google and have access to google cloud.
+This document take into consideration that you already have a google account and have access to google cloud.
 Go straight into the Google cloud shell.
+Hope it helps you get started, even tho I mostly did this sheet for myself lol.

 Create a new cluster (view pricing doc at the bottom to see price for f1-micro or other machines)